-A board may, for good cause as determined by the board, suspend a superintendent without pay pending discharge or in lieu of termination.
-The suspension may not extend beyond the end of the school year.
+For good cause, as determined by the board, the board may suspend a superintendent without pay for a period not to extend beyond the end of the school year pending discharge or in lieu of termination.
 Education Code 21.201(1), .211(b)

 A superintendent who is not discharged after being suspended without pay pending discharge is entitled to back pay for the period of suspension.
 Education Code 21.211(c)

 The board may terminate a term contract and discharge the superintendent at any time for good cause as determined by the board.
 Education Code 21.211(a), .212(d)

 Before dismissal for good cause, a superintendent shall be given notice of the charges against him or her, an explanation of the district's evidence, and an opportunity to respond.
 Cleveland Bd. of Educ. v.
 Loudermill, 470 U.S. 532, 546 (1985)